CMeeg/next-azure/README.md

   * Set other options as you want
   * Click Create

-> Approvals and checks is optional, so feel free to skip that if you want.
+> Approvals and checks is optional, but useful if you want to check the output of the "build" stages before proceeding with the "deploy" stages.

 #### Create variable groups